.

 Step 5: Prioritize Data Migration Early

-Data migration is often underestimated, yet it is one of the most critical elements of a successful LIS system transition.
-Labs must ensure that historical results, patient records, and physician data transfer seamlessly to the new modern platform.
+Data migration is often underestimated, despite being one of the most important components of a successful LIS system transition.
+Laboratories must ensure that historical results, patient information, and physician data are accurately and seamlessly transferred to the new platform to maintain continuity and operational integrity.

-• Data cleanup: remove duplicates, outdated templates, and corrupt records before migration.
+Data Cleanup: Remove duplicates, outdated templates, and corrupt records before migration begins.

-• Testing and validation: verify migrated records for accuracy and completeness.
+Testing and Validation: Verify migrated records for accuracy and completeness before going live.

-By starting early, labs avoid the burden of running two LIS systems in parallel for extended periods.
+By starting early, labs avoid the burden of running two laboratory information systems in parallel for extended periods.

 Discover More: Keys to Keeping Your LIS System Implementation on Track